glottospace/glottospace/README.md

 The `glottodist` can compute two types of distance/dissimilarity by setting the argument `metric`.
-When `metric="gower"`, it returns the Gower distance, when `metric="anderberg"`, it returns the Anderberg dissimarity (Boriah, Chandola, and Kumar, n.d.).
+When `metric="gower"`, it returns the Gower distance, when `metric="anderberg"`, it returns the Anderberg dissimarity.
 The default value is `metric="gower"`.

 ``` r
 # In order to be able to calculate linguistic distances a structure table is required, that's why we specify meta = TRUE.
 In case you have glottodata without a structure table, you can add it (see examples in the  glottocreate() section).